The Program

 The Divepod Model

-A central component to the summer program is the Divepod Advisor - a new class of educators that is unlike those that students have encountered in traditional school systems.
+A central component to the program is the Divepod Advisor - a new class of educators that is unlike those that students have encountered in traditional school systems.
 In today's education landscape, educators such as teachers and professors are instructors who are responsible for a specific subject matter (like math, biology, physics, etc).
 As a result, instructors are tied to a fixed curriculum, class, or set of content and most are responsible only for content delivery within a timeframe.
 Whether or not the materials are relevant to the student's interests is not their responsibility.
 In contrast, Divepod advisors are tied to individual students and are responsible for helping students guide their own education.
 Advisors work with the student to follow their interests, have full control over the instructional materials used, and are given broad flexibility to adapt to the student’s needs.
-Each advisor works with a small number of students (5-10 students per advisor over the entire program) so they can spend the necessary amount of time and attention to build trust and to understand the needs of each student.
+Each advisor works with a small number of students (6-12 students per advisor over the entire program) so they can spend the necessary amount of time and attention to build trust and to understand the needs of each student.

 Program Structure